 Initially, primary care physicians will perform a physical exam, and we will need to know your symptoms and your medical history.
 Specific tests can help to diagnose sleep disorders, and which include:

 A sleep study or polysomnography is used to evaluate your body movements, brainwaves, and oxygen levels while you sleep and to determine how badly sleep is disrupted.
 It can be very useful when diagnosing sleep apnea and the degree of its severity.

 This is a test that assesses electrical activity in the brain, and which can detect any problems.

-A blood test can diagnose any underlying health problems and is frequently used to diagnose narcolepsy.
+A blood test can be helpful in diagnosing any underlying health problems.

 Once NYC primary care physicians have a diagnosis, we can determine which sleep disorders treatment will best suit your needs.

 Medical Sleep Disorders Treatment

 Medical treatments for sleep disorders may include sleeping pills, medications for any underlying health issues, melatonin supplements, and allergy or cold medication.

 If you have any questions or would like to make an appointment with our award winning, best internist NYC and primary care physicians in Midtown or on Upper East Side, please call Manhattan Primary Care doctors.